Medical Flexible Spending Accounts (FSAs)

 There is a $25 minimum reimbursement amount.
 Hold on to receipts for small amounts until they total at least $25.

 After the end of the plan year (as indicated on the Plan Specification Sheet) there is a 90-day period during which you may file requests for reimbursement for expenses incurred before the end of the plan year.
-Thus, all expenses for 2013 must be submitted by March 15, 2014 and all expenses for 2014 must be submitted by March 15, 2015.
+Thus, all expenses for 2017 must be submitted by March 15, 2018.

 Take time to review all the pertinent information, then contact the Plan Administrator at the diocesan office with questions or concerns.
 It is also wise to consult with your tax adviser.